 We study how the number of ballot propositions affects the quality of decision making in direct democracy, as reflected in citizens‘ knowledge, voting behavior, and attitudes toward democracy.
-Using three comprehensive data sets from Switzerland with over 3,500 propositions, we exploit variation in the number of federal propositions and plausibly exogenous variation in the number of cantonal propositions.
-Only with a relatively high number of propositions on the ballot do voters have less knowledge about federal propositions.
-Otherwise, we find no indication that the number of ballot propositions impedes the quality of decision making in direct democracy.
-For instance, a higher number of propositions does not lead more voters to support proposals endorsed by pole parties.
-If anything, having more federal propositions on the ballot relates to higher perceived political influence and satisfaction with democracy.
+Using three comprehensive data sets from Switzerland with over 3,500 propositions, we exploit variation in the number of federal and cantonal propositions.
+Voters know the most about the content of federal propositions when they are exclusively presented and less with a high number of concurrent cantonal propositions on the ballot.
+Across other outcomes we find no consistent indications that – for the observed variation in the exposure to popular votes – a high number of propositions impedes the quality of decision making in Swiss federal direct democracy.
+In the medium to longer term, more federal propositions on the ballot rather relate to higher perceived political influence and satisfaction with democracy.

 Is obesity the consequence of an optimally chosen lifestyle or do people consume too much relative to their long-term preferences?
 The latter perspective accepts that people might face self-control problems when exposed to the immediate gratification from food.
 We exploit unique survey data for Switzerland in multinomial logit and ordered probit regressions to study (i) the covariates of obesity including indicators of self-control and (ii) the consequences of obesity on the subjective well-being of people with limited willpower.
 Our main finding is that obesity decreases the well-being of individuals who report having limited self-control, but not otherwise.